montev87/npr_scraper/README.md

 ## 🪨 Obsidian Integration

-1. Once the script has saved the articles in your Obsidian Vault, you can use either [Obsidian Bases](https://obsidian.md/help/bases), [Dataview](https://blacksmithgu.github.io/obsidian-dataview/), or [DataCards](https://sophokles187.github.io/data-cards/#/)
+1. Once the utility has saved the articles in your Obsidian Vault, you can use either [Obsidian Bases](https://obsidian.md/help/bases), [Dataview](https://blacksmithgu.github.io/obsidian-dataview/), or [DataCards](https://sophokles187.github.io/data-cards/#/)
 2. For Bases, use the `cover_url` property.
 For Dataview or DataCards, use `cover`.
 3. For example, use the following query in DataCards:
 	```datacards